dataddo/pgq/README.md

 - want to use SQL for managing your queues
 - already use `postgres` and you want to keep your tech stack simple
 - don't want to manage another technology and learn its specifics
+- need to schedule messages to be processed at a specific time

 No need to bring the new technology to your existing stack when you can be pretty satisfied with `postgres`.
 Write the consumers and publishers in various languages with the simple idea behind - __use postgres table as a queue__.